Get advice and support about the rising costs of doing business on the Find Business Support website.

 Although not compulsory, it is advisable to check a potential employee's references.

-You can do this in writing or by telephone at any point during the recruitment process.
-Some candidates will prefer you not to check their references until they have been offered the job, and you must have their permission before any referees are contacted.
+You can do this in writing or by telephone during the recruitment process.
+Some candidates will prefer you not to check their references until they have been offered the job as they may not want their current employer to be aware they are looking for another role.
+Therefore, you must have their permission before any referees are contacted.

 • when and for how long the candidate was employed